isidorocotugno5P/battleships/README.md

 14. Being able to add your name as a user for a more personal experience
 15. Implementing hits when a hit gets close to an enemies ship e.g. "You missed, but your shot rocked a boat nearby!"

-## New Applied Functions and Features Learned
+## New Applied Functions and Features Learned (explain each in detail before submission)

 if __name__ == "__main__":